blakep7/Open-Horizon-Actions-Documentation/README.md

 ### Dependencies

-This workflow has the following dependencies\...
+This workflow has the following dependencies...

 -   Internal Dependencies [^2]